learosema/pixelfun/README.md

 git clone --recurse-submodules git@github.com:learosema/pixelfun.git
 ```

-Pixelfun uses the CMake build system.
+Pixelfun uses the CMake meta build system, and optionally ninja (make as fallback).
 Additionally, it requires the SDL2 development files installed on the system.

-On a mac, the required dependencies can be installed via `brew install cmake sdl2 sdl2_image`.
+On a mac, the required dependencies can be installed via `brew install cmake ninja-build sdl2 sdl2_image`.
 Build instructions on other platforms will follow.

-On Linux: `apt install libsdl2-dev libsdl2-image-dev`
+On Linux: `sudo apt install cmake ninja-build libsdl2-dev libsdl2-image-dev`

-## Cross compilation to Windows (via MingW32)
+## Cross compilation to Windows (via MingW)

-I'm providing a cmake toolchain file for MingW32.
+I'm providing a cmake toolchain file for MingW.

+To install the mingw toolchain on a Mac, run: `brew install mingw-w64` (or Linuc `sudo apt install mingw-w64`).

 To install the SDL2 binaries, I'm providing an install script (`scripts/install-sdl2-mingw-cross.sh`).

 You can cross compile it from osx or linux via `scripts/mingw-build.sh`.